 - Volunteers must be 14 years of age or older.
 Volunteers under 14 may volunteer with a parent; please inquire about our family volunteer program for more details

-- Volunteers must commit to 1 shift (3hrs) / week for a minimum of 4 months or 48 hours
+- Volunteers must commit to one 3 hour shift / week for a minimum of 4 months, equating to 48 hours of service.

 - Volunteers must complete a volunteer application and emergency contact form

-- All applicants 18 years or older must pass a background check - volunteers must be fingerprinted & attend a clearance meeting
+- All applicants 18 years or older must pass a background check - volunteers must be fingerprinted & attend a volunteer interview

 - Volunteers must attend the two-part training session offered the first and second week of every month, excluding December